Writing thank-you note notes can be rewarding and an excellent way to express gratitude!

-When using a person name, be sure to spell their name right!
-Some people will not care what else the note says if their name is spelled right.
+Tip: Be sure to spell their name right!
+Some people will only care what else the note says if their name is spelled right.
 For example, is it Michelle or Michele?

-Next, write what you are thanking them for.
-Being specific. is my #1 tip.
-This is done by Including what a the gift was.
+Next, write what you are thanking them for—being specific is my #1 tip.
+This is done by Including what the gift was.

-If someone helped you with something mention what that was.
+If someone helped you with something, mention what that was.
 This can be one sentence.
-In the example, my dad thanked us for the meal at China Garden and also the Babe Ruth bars.
+In the example note below, my dad thanked us for the meal at China Garden and also the Babe Ruth bars.

 3. Say What or Why.

-If you are writing a thank you note for money, say how you spent the money or went you are saving it for.
+If you are writing a thank you note for money, say how you spent it or what you are saving it for.
 This section can be one or two sentences.

 Next, close the note.
-This is where you say Love, Sincerely, or my personal favorite.
-“Thanks Again!”.
+This is where you say Love, Sincerely, or my favorite, “Thanks Again!”.
 The option that you choose will depend on your relationship with the person.
-My dad chose “Love”.
+For example, my dad chose “Love.”
 This was appropriate since I am his daughter.